Oscarc691/Challenge-001/README.md

-Link was fixed for search-engine-optimization code was entirely condensed for a more condensed readable code website is more funtional and accesible
+# Link was fixed for search-engine-optimization
+## Code was entirely condensed for a more condensed readable code
+## Website is more funtional and accesible